uclahs-cds/package-moPepGen/docs/file-format.md

 ### 1.5 CircRNA

 Circular RNAs are derived from back-spliced exons and introns.
-They exist as indepedent RNA molecules and have the potential to be translated into proteins.
-We are then interested in finding the possible peptide sequences that could be the result of circRNA translation, with and without additional variants (SNP, INDEL, etc).
-In this case, circRNAs per se are rather new transcripts backbones than variants.
-Here we define a TSV file format to represent the circRNA molecules.
-In this TSV format, each row represents a circRNA, with the gene ID it is associated with, the start position at the gene, the offset and length of each segment, and their IDs.
-Normally each segment is an exon, but with intron-retained alternative splicing they could be introns.
+They exist as independent RNA molecules and have the potential to be translated into proteins.
+We are interested in finding the possible peptide sequences that could be the result of circRNA translation, with and without additional variants (SNP, INDEL, etc).
+In this case, circRNAs per se are rather new transcripts backbones than variants and are also recorded in GVF files in moPepGen.
+In such a GVF file, each row represents a circRNA, with the gene ID it is associated with, the start position at the gene coordinate, the offset and length of each segment, and their exon or intron indices.
+Normally each segment is an exon, but with intron-retained alternative splicing, they could be introns.

 ```
 ##fileformat=VCFv4.2